kiyounglee/understandinges6/manuscript/08-Iterators-And-Generators.md

 Here, the value `42` is returned in the `value` field on the second call to the `next()` method (which is the first time that `done` is `true`).
 The third call to `next()` returns an object whose `value` property is once again `undefined`.
 Any value you specify with `return` is only available on the returned object one time before the `value` field is reset to `undefined`.

-I> The spread operator and `for-of` ignore any value specified by a `return` statement.
+> The spread operator and `for-of` ignore any value specified by a `return` statement.
 As soon as they see `done` is `true`, they stop without reading the `value`.
 Iterator return values are helpful, however, when delegating generators.

 ### Delegating Generators